Mitaka incident: History

 On the day of the derailment, all four of the police officers at Mitaka Station abandoned their posts; this was never explained.
 Two of the alleged conspirators were indicted for perjury.
 Takeuchi's lawyer refused to allow a co-worker to present evidence affirming that he and Takeuchi were in a public bath together when the train left the station (an apparently airtight proof that at least one other person was involved), claiming it was "irrelevant to the case".

 In a court ruling in 1955, the judge found there was no evidence of a conspiracy, but rather that Takeuchi had planned and executed the entire incident himself.
 Takeuchi was sentenced to death; the other defendants were declared innocent of all charges.
 All appeals of the verdict were rejected.
 All the acquitted defendants were members of the Japanese Communist Party, but Takeuchi was not.
 Takeuchi died in jail in 1967 of a brain tumour.
 Until his death, he continued to proclaim his innocence while in prison for life.

 In 2010, an article from the Japan Times mentioned that the confession Takeuchi provided was done under duress from the police.

 In 2019, the Tokyo High Court denied a request to have a retrial for Keisuke Takeuchi.
 His son, Kenichiro, mentioned that he was disappointed at the decision.

+On April 17, 2024, the Supreme Court rejected the special appeal, confirming the decision not to allow the retrial to begin On September 5 of the same year, Takeuchi's eldest son filed a request for a third retrial.